-1.0 INTRODUCTION
+1 INTRODUCTION

-1.1.
-Where is the Proposed Action Located?
+1.1 Where is the Proposed Action Located?

-The Town of Duck Shoreline Protection Project (Project) is located along the Atlantic coast of the Outer Banks within Dare County, North Carolina.
-The proposed project includes a one-time beach nourishment event along a 1.7-mile section of the Town of Duck's (Town) oceanfront shoreline using material obtained from two Outer Continental Shelf (OCS) borrow areas located in federal waters offshore of Dare County (Figure 1).
-Borrow Area A is located between 5.0 and 6.5 miles offshore, while Borrow Area C is located between 4.1 and 5.2 miles offshore.
-The Towns of Kitty Hawk and Kill Devil Hills, also within Dare County, are simultaneously pursuing similar beach nourishment projects.
+The Town of Kill Devil Hills Shoreline Protection Project is located in Kill Devil Hills, along the Atlantic coast of the Outer Banks within Dare County, North Carolina (Figure 1).
+Specifically, the project includes a one-time nourishment of a 2.77-mile section of oceanfront shoreline spanning the northern portion of Kill Devil Hills and a small part of the southern portion of Kitty Hawk.
+Material will be obtained from two Outer Continental Shelf (OCS) borrow areas located in federal waters offshore of Dare County (Figure 1).
+Borrow area A is located between 5.0 and 6.5 miles offshore, while Borrow Area C is located between 4.1 and 5.2 miles offshore.
+The Towns of Duck and Kitty Hawk, also within Dare County, are simultaneously pursuing similar beach nourishment projects.
 The project proponent and proposed lease holder, Dare County, plans to construct the selected alternative on behalf of all three townships.
 Due to their proximity and project similarities, the three projects may be constructed concurrently within the same dredging season.